 How to Fix a Jammed Garbage Disposal in Five Easy Steps

-- Locate the reset button on the bottom of the disposal (it is usually red), press it.
+- Locate the reset button on the bottom of the disposal (it is usually red) and press it.
 If this does not get your waste disposal unit running, proceed to the next step.

-- In the center bottom of your Garbage disposal unit you will find an hex-type indention.
+- In the center bottom of your garbage disposal unit, you will find a hex-type indention.
 The special Allen wrench fits right into this hole.
-If you can't find your special Allen wrench tool, you can get one for cheap at a local Home Center.
+If you can't find your special Allen wrench tool, you can get one for cheap at a local home center.

 - Once the unit has been released, run water through the drain and flip the unit on.
 Run only with water for 30 seconds.